fhircast/sandbox.js/README.md

 ### Utility endpoints (not in the standard)

 * "/": GET with HTML/JavaScript to provide the web page to subscribe and post events to the hub.
-Default is to reurn the hub.html file.
+Default is to return the hub.html file.
 If the MODE environment variable is set to 'emr','pacs','reporting' or 'ai'; the file emr.html, pacs.html,reporting.html or ai.html will be returned.

 * "/log": (on ws not http), Websocket to broadcast the server side logs to the browser.